rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * A `job` block, described below, causes another job within the same project to be executed as a command.
+* A `step_plugin` block, described below, causes a step plugin to be executed as a command.

 * A `plugins` block, described below, contains a list of plugins to add to the command.
 At the moment, only [Log Filters](https://docs.rundeck.com/docs/manual/log-filters/) are supported